adap/flower/examples/simulation-pytorch/README.md

 # Flower Simulation example using PyTorch

-This introductory example uses the simulation capabilities of Flower to simulate a large number of clients on either a single machine or a cluster of machines.
-Take a look at the [Documentation](https://flower.dev/docs/framework/how-to-run-simulations.html) for a deep dive on how Flower simulation works.
+This introductory example uses the simulation capabilities of Flower to simulate a large number of clients on either a single machine.
+Take a look at the [Documentation](https://flower.dev/docs/framework/how-to-run-simulations.html) for a deep dive into how Flower simulation works.
+This example uses [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the CIFAR-10 dataset.
+This examples uses 100 clients by default.

 ## Running the example (via Jupyter Notebook)